Angkor Wat Story

-This article will help you understand and explore Angkor Wat.
-Learn a little about the past history, which prepares you for what you are about to embark upon, this is a huge temple.
+This article will help you understand and learn the Angkor Wat Story.
+The past history, will help prepare you for exploring this huge temple.

-For those that are unable to come to Angkor Wat, this is a mini virtual tour complete with video and photographs.
-In the videos you will hear a Cambodian Tour Guide explain some of the past history as I ask him questions.
-In this article are also comparisons and photographs of other local Angkor Temples to Angkor Wat.
+For those that are unable to come to Angkor Wat, this is a mini virtual tour complete with a video interview and photograph of the art and buildings.
+In the videos you will hear one of the Cambodian Tour Guides which we met at the entrance to the facility.

 Hire a Tour Guide if You Can